rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 .rw-rw-r-- 5.3k mhubbard  2 Jan 13:06 󱆃 /home/mhubbard/.zshrc
 ```

-We are going to install a tool called “Oh My ZSH” to customize the shell.
+Now we can install a tool called “Oh My ZSH” to customize the shell.

 ----------------------------------------------------------------

-### Install Oh My ZSH
+## Install Oh My ZSH

 The zsh project uses a `shell script` to install `Oh My ZSH` on your system.
-In general, you should never copy a shell script from Internet and run it `root` without carefully reviewing it.
+In general, you should never copy a shell script from Internet and run it as `root` without carefully reviewing it.
 There are a lot of malicious scripts on the Internet!
 But the zsh project is a FOSS project and you can trust the shell script.
 Plus, the shell script is not run with `root` privileges.

 I have it here for convenience but you are free to go to the [zsh project](https://ohmyz.sh/#install) and copy the shell script from the official website.